glycerine/spin_paxos/README.md

 "Enough with all the Raft",
 https://transactional.blog/talk/enough-with-all-the-raft
-is a great 10 minute talk from Alex Miller (Google, FoundationDB) that got me thinking about these distinctions.
+is a great, recent, 10 minute talk from Alex Miller (Google, FoundationDB) that got me thinking about these distinctions.
 He makes a reasonable case that Raft is a mediocre, but safe, choice; if you understand your problem